RCODI/smart-building-app-framework/README.md

 For the initial setup, run the command, “npm install “ to install all the dependencies the app requires.
 To run the app, use the command – nodemon bin/www.
 Both the commands have to be run the same folder as app.js.

+3. License in using this code

+This code is available under the [GNU license](https://www.gnu.org/licenses/gpl-3.0.en.html).
+> All rights granted under this License are granted for the term of copyright on the Program, and are irrevocable provided the stated conditions are met.
+This License explicitly affirms your unlimited permission to run the unmodified Program.
+The output from running a covered work is covered by this License only if the output, given its content, constitutes a covered work.
+This License acknowledges your rights of fair use or other equivalent, as provided by copyright law.

+4. Funding sources and authors

+This project was supported by the following National Science Foundation (NSF).
+Authors: Research Center for Open Digital Innovation: Dr. Sabine Brunswicker, Jesús Enrique Aldana Sigoña (PhD student), Juan Camilo Cárdenas Gómez (Software Developer), Monika Kamma (Graduate Student)
+Github account: https://github.com/RCODI/smart-building-app-framework (Project Github Account with additional project related software code)